COHRINT/HungryHIPPO.jl/README.md

 `hp:` [Struct](#hp-struct) containing hyperparameters for the path planner.

-`M:` [Struct](#performance-struct) containing performance metrics that are updated throughout wavefrontPlanner.

 `obstacles::Vector{Tuple{Int64, Int64}}` List containing obstacle coordinates that the planner must avoid.

 Output:

 `path::Vector{Any}` A list of coordinates representing the computed path.
 Typically each index in path is a tuple of integers, Tuple{Int64, Int64}.

-`wave_front::Matrix{Float64}` Matrix with each index corresponding to a grid cell on the map.
-Outputted purely for plotting purposes.

-`M::Performance` Returns updated scruct of performance metrics.

 ## get_direct_path
 Computes a direct path between the start and goal nodes.
 Does not consider any obstacles or the reward map.